 - Know what you’re hauling.
 Truckers should always be aware of what type of cargo they are driving, which will allow them to adjust their driving behaviors in order to remain as safe as possible.

-How Do Florida Truck Accident Statistics Compare With the Other States
+How Do Florida Truck Accident Statistics Compare With Crash Statistics in Other States

 A 2019 report from the Florida Highway Safety and Motor Vehicles stated that Florida was one of the top three states for truck and bus crashes.
 Statistics from the National Safety Council (4) also showed 344 deaths resulting from large truck crashes in 2022—a number only behind Texas and California.

 While Florida may rank high on the list due to its population and geographic size, we can also deduce that there are a high number of truck accidents in the state because of a few unique reasons:

 - Heavy rain, wet roads, and hurricanes create safety hazards on the road

 - Open highways that increase the temptation for truckers to speed